atrodack/OptSys/README.md

-This README is to keep track of ideas, organizational structure, philosophy, etc.

 ==================================================
                     GOALS
 ==================================================

 1) Store an Optical System of Arbitrary Complexity

 2) Use Fresnel Propagation for Diffraction Analysis

 3) Design Optical Elements

 4) Polarization?